svlentink/www/loginalsburger.nl/example/frontend/index.md

 The same goes for `birthyear` as opposed to `birthdate`, since it is best to get the least amount of data that is needed.

+Since the browser can hold user details in `localStorage`, the `timestamp` can be used if for some reason one has to be sure the data is recent (like the use case with residents).

 ## Example form